-Jo’s spirit and passion for her job are evident in the ways she created a recruiting process and built a pipeline of candidates, increased company branding and developed a cohesive company culture for employee engagement.
+Teresa’s spirit and passion for her job are evident in the ways she created a recruiting process and built a pipeline of candidates, increased company branding and developed a cohesive company culture for employee engagement.

-Jo created a series of goals around recruiting and retention.
+Teresa created a series of goals around recruiting and retention.
 Some of these included creating an employer brand, engaging employee participation in outreach, and enlisting employees to lead special events and projects.

 She created two new roles: Strategic Growth Manager to leverage new teaming agreements and partnerships for greater opportunities on more contracts; and Technical Recruiter, to be trained and coached in “unique to the intelligence community” strategies for sourcing and recruiting.
 The new roles resulted in growth from three contracts to more than 16 in two years.